 He was raised Muslim and took his religion very seriously.
 However, when he was in his 20s, he began searching in earnest for God, having become convinced that Islam was failing him.
 He was blessed with comprehension and stamina, both of which he turned to a comparative study of the the Bible and the Qur’an, with the objective of showing the supremacy of the Qur’an over the Bible.
 As a scholar of the Muslim faith, he had become protégé to an Iranian Muslim, who introduced Azadi to Islam’s foundational texts.
 Azadi’s mentor believed in the Bible and Jesus, up to a point: where they contradicted the Qur’an, they were considered false.
 Such is the dubious homage paid to Jesus by a religion that shares Christianity’s watershed figure — Abraham.

-Azadi’s studies had taken him past the point of no return.
+Azadi’s studies took him past the point of no return.
 He despaired of finding hope in a faith whose holy book is contradicted by the religion and politics that have grown up around it.
-He could not say with certainty what “Islam” was, let alone put his faith in it.
+He could not say with certainty what Islam was, let alone put his faith in it.

 Azadi does not hesitate to identify the man at the door as Jesus, although there is some question whether the experience was a dream, a vision or an out-and-out meeting of the spiritual and temporal realms.
 Whatever it was, his understanding of life, the world and Christ was shattered.
 He has gained a robust, radical devotion to the Savior, toward whom he feels a passionate gratitude.
 Azadi’s testimony is that Christ showed himself to him “just like I had asked four months earlier.”

 Azadi was baptized the following Sunday.
 He has shared his story in his book From a Slave’s Tunic to Royal Garments, available at Amazon.com.
 His assertions about Islam and his proclamations about Christ have generated hostility and anger in many of the Muslims he has engaged with.
 Since his book was published, he has received multiple death threats.
 All the while, he is selling his book at cost, or, as the situation warrants, giving copies away, as he did with me.
 I found Azadi’s story to be as honest, passionate and compelling as any Christian testimony I have read.
 Just like the man himself, with whom I have regular contact.
-In fact, we’re sitting down for a Mexican lunch in 40 minutes.
-God is good.
+In fact, the two of us are about to sit down for a Mexican lunch.